 Living far away from older loved ones can make the need for home care easier to miss.
 In fact, many adult children of older parents don’t realize that Mom and Dad need help until they return home to visit or spend extended time together over the holiday season.
-If you are a family caregiver who lives far apart from your aging parents, it ends up being that much more important to have a plan in place for emergency situations and care.
+If you are a family caregiver who lives far away from home, managing elderly parents can get complicated, and it ends up being that much more important to have a plan in place for emergency situations and care.

-CareFor, providers of professional San Marcos, Tx, and nearby area caregiving services, has compiled these helpful recommendations.
+CareFor, providers of professional caregiving services in Lakeway, TX and the nearby areas, has compiled these helpful recommendations.

 When you can’t just drive across town to help out, it is necessary to have family dialogues about the “what ifs” that could occur with your loved ones, like: